-- 9.10.1 Decisions are passed by the ITTF Integrity Board when a Simple Majority of the board members vote in favour. - 9.10.2 The use of electronic mail and other generally acceptable electronic communication means is permissible for the purposes of passing a resolution by correspondence.
+For a remote meeting, the passing of resolutions by the ITTF Integrity Board requires the approval of a Simple Majority of the ITTF Integrity Board Members attending the meeting.

+9.10.2 The use of electronic mail and other generally acceptable electronic communication means is permissible for the purposes of passing a resolution by correspondence.